 Here is the link to their webpage which offers the opportunity to make a donation, search their blog, or just get updates on ongoing situations.

 whole world.
 Click on the Prayer Cycle button, then on the Prayer community we are praying for this week.

 In celebrating the beauty and strength created through diversity, we welcome, value, and include all of God's children regardless of race, culture, gender, age, sexual orientation, gender identity, ability, appearance, or citizenship.

 "Just as a body, though one, has many parts, but all its many parts form one body, so it is with Christ."

 VIDEOS at St. Paul's Lutheran Church -- This link will take you to our VIMEO page and you may select any of the Sunday or special worship services, as well as an assortment of other videos related to St. Paul's.
 There is a wonderful video of our Palm Sunday service with the children processing with their palms.
 There are also several concerts and hymn sing-alongs on the vimeo page you can enjoy.

 Worship with us on Sundays at 8:30 am and 11:00 am.
-We are currently using "Now the Feast and Celebration," a GIA setting by Marty Haugen for both services.
+We are currently using "Setting One" from the Evangelical Lutheran Book.
 Holy Communion is celebrated at all services.

 Sunday School is at 9:45-10:45 am each Sunday morning for all ages, child through adult from September 16, 2018 through May 2019.